karnesh/Loan_Prediction/README.md

 This is a binary classification problem for determining loan approval.

+## Dataset
+It comprises of train and test dataset.
+Train data has 13 columns (Loan_ID, Gender, Married, Dependents, Education, Self_Employed, ApplicantIncome, CoapplicantIncome, LoanAmount, Loan_Amount_Term, Credit_History, Property_Area, Loan_Status).
+We have to predict whether loan gets approved or rejected that is 'Loan_Status' column.

 ## Models
 I tried four different models (mentioned below) and compared their performace.
 1. Logistic Regression